History of Chad Bianco in Timeline

 In 2020, during the COVID-19 pandemic, Chad Bianco stated that he would not enforce Coronavirus mandates and did not plan to get vaccinated.

-In January 2021, Chad Bianco tested positive for COVID-19 with mild symptoms, after which he started quarantining at his home.
+In January 2021, Chad Bianco tested positively for the COVID-19 virus and started quarantining at his home.
+He experienced mild symptoms.

-September 2021: Exposure as Former Oath Keepers Member
+September 2021: Exposed as Former Oath Keepers Member

 Following a hacking incident in September 2021 against a database belonging to the Oath Keepers, Chad Bianco was exposed as a former member of the organization.

-In 2022, Chad Bianco was re-elected as Riverside County sheriff with approximately 60% of the votes.
+In 2022, Chad Bianco was re-elected as Riverside County sheriff, securing approximately 60% of the votes.
 His term is set to last until 2028.

-In 2022, Riverside County jails registered 18 inmate deaths, marking the highest number in 15 years, leading to multiple civil lawsuits against the county's prison facilities and Chad Bianco himself.
+In 2022, Riverside County jails registered 18 inmate deaths, the highest number in 15 years, which led to multiple civil lawsuits against the prison facilities and Chad Bianco.

 As of 2023, Chad Bianco's department had over 3,600 employees and was managing five jails.